SageBrushes/ARESNYC/Meetups.md

 Keynote Speaker (30 minutes)
 	- This will consistent of a presentation to the group by a person of interest to the community, an educational lecture, or the (for example, school /community group) who is hosting the meeting to present to the meetup.

+ARES Business (15 to 30 minutes)
+	- The meat and potatoes.
+We review past events, future events, and conduct district business